The Future of Our Work

 An alliance of industry leaders

-The Academy has partnered with a number of Industry Partners to take an active role in contributing to the next generation of businesswomen.
+The Academy for Enterprising Girls has partnered with a number of Industry Partners to take an active role in contributing to the next generation of businesswomen.
 Benefits of our alliance model to encourage female entrepreneurship include:

 A centralised portal for students to navigate existing education resources and to connect directly with partners